vavaibhav31/Stock-Price-Prediction/README.md

-# Sales-Prediction
+# Stock-Price-Prediction
-This is a repository for Regression Analysis on Sales Prediction
+This is a repository for Regression Analysis on Stock Price Prediction